 Using a baking sheet is my preference because the chicken is exposed to heat creating a beautifully crispy skin.
 If you use a pan that has higher edges, you will notice the entire leg won’t be as crisp.
 Instead, you will have that ugly yellow rubbery skin.
 Don’t believe me?
 Do a search on roasted chickens that use higher edged pans and check the bottom parts.
 You will see what I am talking about.

 Drizzle the chicken with olive oil.
 There really isn’t a measurement.
 Just drizzle the tops of the leg quarters and rub it in.
 Flip the leg quarters over and drizzle some more on the underside.
 Use your hand to rub it in since it’s the best utensil you have.

 Sprinkle the leg quarters with the seasoning, flip, then sprinkle the tops liberally.

 That’s it folks.
 You can make this.
 Heck, my kids make this.
-Serve these Roasted Chicken Leg Quarters with one of my sides such as Rice Pilaf, Mashed Potatoes, Cauliflower Pancakes, Perfect Rice, other sides, or a simple salad.
+Serve these Roasted Chicken Leg Quarters with one of my sides such as Rice Pilaf, Mashed Potatoes, Cauliflower Pancakes, Perfect Rice, or a simple salad.

 Be happy, eat well…